2 Corinthians 8

 2 Corinthians 8 is the eighth chapter of the Second Epistle to the Corinthians in the New Testament of the Christian Bible.
-It is authored by Paul the Apostle and Timothy (2 Corinthians 1:1) in Macedonia in 55–56 CE.
-This chapter, and the next one, "are devoted entirely to the topic of generous giving".
+It was written by Paul the Apostle and Timothy (2 Corinthians 1:1) in Macedonia in 55–56 CE.
+This chapter and the next one "are devoted entirely to the topic of generous giving".
+Both chapters have figured prominently in academic discussion about "the fragmentation of 2 Corinthians", although "partition theories have not seemed convincing to everyone".

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 24 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: